CBHT-DT: News programming

 News programming has been a major component of the station's efforts since its founding.
-CBHT airs a 60-minute Nova Scotia newscast each weekday starting at 6:00 p.m.
-In addition, it airs regional (includes Cape Breton, New Brunswick, Prince Edward Island, and Newfoundland & Labrador) newscasts at 11 o'clock on weeknights and Sundays, and at 7 o'clock on Saturday evenings.
+CBHT airs a 60-minute Nova Scotia newscast each weekday starting at 6 p.m.
+In addition, it airs regional (includes Cape Breton, New Brunswick, Prince Edward Island, and Newfoundland and Labrador) newscasts at 11 p.m. on weeknights and Sundays, and at 7 p.m. on Saturday evenings.

 In 2000, its local newscast, First Edition, was cancelled and replaced with Canada Now, anchored in Halifax by Norma Lee MacLeod.
 The latest version of the newscast for Nova Scotia is called CBC Nova Scotia News, hosted by Tom Murphy, Amy Smith and Ryan Snoddon.